 Typically, antibiotics for a bacterial infection show some improvement in pain within a few days.

 While taking antibiotics, a person can manage pain with OTC pain relievers such as ibuprofen (Advil) and acetaminophen (Tylenol).

 Can a person get antibiotics for tooth infection over the counter?

 It is not possible to get OTC antibiotics for a tooth infection.
 A person with a tooth infection can contact a dentist for appropriate treatment.

 Although antibiotics may help clear up a tooth infection, they are only one part of the solution.
 Most tooth infections require a dental procedure, such as a root canal or tooth extraction, to completely clear up.

 Prompt treatment is important to keep the infection from spreading.
-Some helpful home remedies may help keep swelling down or ease pain while taking antibiotics and preparing for the dental procedure.
+Some home remedies may help keep swelling down or ease the pain while taking antibiotics and preparing for the dental procedure.